Park Community Academy - SEND Information Report for Special Educational Needs and Disabilities.

 (v) Access to strategies/programmes to support Occupational Therapy/Physiotherapy needs

 - Interventions from an Occupational Therapist / Physiotherapist by referral.

 - Delivery of interventions recommended by the Occupational Therapist / Physiotherapist by trained SSA’s and class teachers.

 - Access to a purpose built soft play room and soft play equipment.

-- Playground equipment selected specifically to encourage gross motor development.
-Outdoor gym equipment on KS4 Senior yard.
+- Playground equipment selected specifically to encourage gross motor development, including outdoor gym equipment on KS4 Senior yard.